PostgreSQL Loop

-In this PostgreSQL tutorial, we will learn about the “Postgresql loop” for inserting records or accessing an array using a loop and cover the following topics.
+Recently, as a PostgreSQL developer, I got many requirements to use the PostgreSQL Loop in multiple real time scenarios.
+In this PostgreSQL tutorial, we will learn about the “Postgresql loop” for inserting records or accessing an array using a loop with multiple examples.

-In Postgresql, we can use a loop to perform the same task again and again or repeat a series of statements.
+In PostgreSQL, we can use a loop to perform the same task repeatedly or execute a series of statements.

 The syntax of the loop is given below.